Exploring Christmas in El Salvador, the Heartwarming Spirit of Navidad in El Salvador

 Salvadoran Firework store.

 Christmas fireworks are a tradition that has caused controversy over the last few years.
-The country has almost no laws regarding who, where, what type, and when these fireworks can be set off.
+The country has almost no laws regarding who, what type, and when these fireworks can be set off.
 Therefore, the number of firework-related injuries during Christmas is alarming.

 Every year, during the Christmas holidays, many people get injured, especially children.
 Most of the injuries reported are severe burns; however, more critical injuries occur often, including loss of fingers or even death.